KhronosGroup/SYCL-Shared/proposals/sycl_modules.md

   context get_context() const noexcept;

-  // Available if status is module_status::executable
+  // Available if state is module_state::executable
   template <typename KernelNameT>
   kernel get_kernel() const;
   kernel get_kernel(std::string kernelName) const;

-  // Available if  status is module_status::executable
+  // Available if  state is module_state::executable
   template <typename T>
   bool has_kernel() const noexcept;
   bool has_kernel(std::string kernelName) const;

-  // Available if status is module_status::executable
+  // Available if state is module_state::executable
   /* get_kernel_names.
    * Returns an std::vector where each entry is a kernel name
    * provided by the module.